Raconteur37/Python-Tutor-Curriculum/README.md

 # Python-Tutor-Curriculum
-# This is where I tutor my students!
-(Updated for new ways to write python)
+This is where I tutor my students!
+(Updated for new ways to write python) Each file is a lesson and is simply something for anyone to follow along with.